 Damon Root is a senior editor at Reason, where he writes about law, politics, and history.
-He is the author of Overruled: The Long War for Control of the U.S. Supreme Court (Palgrave Macmillan).
+He is the author of two books: A Glorious Liberty: Frederick Douglass and the Fight for an Antislavery Constitution (Potomac Books, 2020) and Overruled: The Long War for Control of the U.S. Supreme Court (Palgrave Macmillan, 2014).

-Overruled has been widely praised by reviewers, who called it “sober, well-researched, and thoughtful” (Washington Monthly), “historically rich and elegantly written” (National Review), “excellent” (Forbes), “fun stuff and informative even for insiders” (The Wall Street Journal), “timely, important, and provocative” (The Florida Bar Journal), “a great addition to your personal bookshelf” (Law Library Journal), and “impressive…a valuable guide to both the past and the potential future of these important issues” (The Washington Post).
-Senator Rand Paul hailed Overruled as a “must-read.”
-Pulitzer prize-winning columnist George Will called Overruled “a wonderful book.”
+Overruled has also been widely praised by reviewers, who called it “sober, well-researched, and thoughtful” (Washington Monthly), “historically rich and elegantly written” (National Review), “excellent” (Forbes), “fun stuff and informative even for insiders” (The Wall Street Journal), “timely, important, and provocative” (The Florida Bar Journal), “a great addition to your personal bookshelf” (Law Library Journal), and “impressive…a valuable guide to both the past and the potential future of these important issues” (The Washington Post).

 Root is the winner of the 2015 Los Angeles Press Club Award for Best Political/Government Reporting and the winner of the 2011 R.C.
 Hoiles Prize for Journalism.

-Root’s work has been cited by the Texas Supreme Court and by leading scholarly journals, including the Columbia Law Review, the Notre Dame Law Review, and the Georgetown Journal of Law & Public Policy.
+Root’s work has been cited by the Texas Supreme Court and in the writings of U.S. Supreme Court Justice John Paul Stevens.
+His work has also been cited in leading scholarly journals, including the Columbia Law Review, the Notre Dame Law Review, and the Georgetown Journal of Law & Public Policy.
 His 2007 essay on NAACP co-founder Moorfield Storey was recommended in Race & Liberty in America: The Essential Reader (University Press of Kentucky).

 Root’s writing has appeared in the Los Angeles Daily News, Chicago Sun-Times, Newsweek, New York Post, New York Daily News, New York Press, Washington Times, WallStreetJournal.com, The Globe and Mail, The Orange County Register, and other publications.